France’s ANJ takes action to limit gambling advertising

 It added that players should also have access to an “advertising moderator” that would allow them to set their own limits on the amount of gambling ads they see online.

-With regards to minors, that ANJ said that operators also should not include adults who could be mistaken for minors in their ads, nor should they include personalities where minors make up more than 16% of their audience.
+With regards to minors, ANJ said that operators also should not include adults who could be mistaken for minors in their ads, nor should they include personalities where minors make up more than 16% of their audience.